 The short answer is no, however, (here we go again) when applying for any type of loan or financial product, a decision is not reached based solely on your credit score.
 Lenders all have their own criteria that they will use to assess your application.
 Providing that you have a good credit history, including a good credit score, and have shown your ability to maintain your finances and pay back what you owe, Universal Credit should not have an impact on you being accepted for a loan.

 While the world remains uncertain, Wollit can provide you with some peace of mind.
-We can help you build your credit score and also provide you with an interest-free salary advance to help you with unexpected expenses in case you fall short.
+We can help you build your credit score and save money with smart tools.
 Get the app now!